erikhyrkas/snakes/training_data/llama-wiki-10.md

 * It's home to the Mid-Atlantic Ridge, a vast mountain range that runs down the center of the ocean.
 * The oldest shipwreck discovered in the Atlantic was the 16th-century Spanish galleon, Nuestra Señora de las Mercedes.

-**References**

-For more information about the Atlantic Ocean, see:

-* National Geographic: "The Atlantic Ocean"
-* World Book Encyclopedia: "Oceans"

-Note: This article is written for general readers and is intended to provide a basic understanding of the Atlantic Ocean.
-If you need more detailed or specialized information, please consult additional sources.
 <end>

 Write a wiki article about Dog.<start>**Dog**